MinaFoundation/Core-Grants/RFCs/RFC-0006: Redesign of Mina tokenomics.md

 >[speaking from personal perspective and not representing O(1) Labs’ view]
 >I am supportive of investing more time and energy into revamping Mina’s tokenomics.
 Both Gauntlet and Delphi are well reputed teams so supportive of working with them too.
 To me there are two aspects however to any research and proposal:
 >
->Model: Do we stick to current fixed inflation; or have something more sophisticated and dynamic like Ethereum’s.
+> - Model: Do we stick to current fixed inflation; or have something more sophisticated and dynamic like Ethereum’s.
 Personally I would be strongly in favor of a fee burn model that allows the supply to go deflationary based on increasing usage of block space.
+>
-Implementation: How does the Model above get implemented into the protocol. e.g. if kept at fixed inflation, is there a need for protocol to dynamically adjust block rewards to actually target fixed inflation (based on fill rate / slot time / other factors); or is the community ok with something more simple like what there is today.
+> - Implementation: How does the Model above get implemented into the protocol. e.g. if kept at fixed inflation, is there a need for protocol to dynamically adjust block rewards to actually target fixed inflation (based on fill rate / slot time / other factors); or is the community ok with something more simple like what there is today.

 ## Open Issues and Discussion Points